Therese Shechter: Feature films

-My So-Called Selfish Life (2021)
+My So-Called Selfish Life (2022)

-In 2016, Shechter began her new documentary film, My So-Called Selfish Life which premiered at the Woodstock Film Festival in 2021.The film explores the concept of being "childfree by choice" by documenting the lives of women and men who are "choosing not to have kids in a culture where motherhood feels mandatory."
-Subjects of the film include poet and biographer Molly Peacock, author of Paradise, Piece by Piece, and journalist Anne Kingston, who wrote about maternal regret for Maclean's Magazine.
+In 2016, Shechter began her new documentary film, My So-Called Selfish Life which premiered at the Woodstock Film Festival in 2021.
+The film explores the concept of being "childfree by choice" by documenting the lives of women and men who are "choosing not to have kids in a culture where motherhood feels mandatory."
+Subjects of the film include poet and biographer Molly Peacock, author of Paradise, Piece by Piece, Israeli Sociologist Dr. Orna Donath, multi-media artist and rapper Shanthony Exum, and journalist Anne Kingston, who wrote about maternal regret for Maclean's Magazine.
 The official Facebook page for the film, which Shechter created and manages, has over 11,000 followers.
 The film was released in 2022 on demand worldwide.

 How to Lose Your Virginity (2013)

 In the documentary film, How to Lose Your Virginity, Shechter explores how the concept of virginity affects the lives of men and women through interviews and personal narrative.
 The film details the historical, political and religious construction of virginity as well as its place in modern pop culture.
 "How to Lose Your Virginity" had its U.S. premiere at DOC NYC in Fall 2013 and its U.S. Broadcast premiere on Fusion in February 2014.
 International screenings and film festivals have taken place in Tel Aviv, Haifa, Croatia, Turkey, Chile, Canada, the Czech Republic and Korea.